This post may contain affiliate links. Please read our full Disclosure Policy.

 2. Use decor elements and furniture pieces that will provide additional storage

-It was really important that I only had items in this home that I used on a regular basis.
-I begin hunting for unique items and antiques and found the most beautiful front door that was from an antique shop just outside Cremona, AB.
+It was really important to me that I only had items in this home that I used on a regular basis.
+I began hunting for unique items and antiques and found the most beautiful front door in an antique shop just outside Cremona, AB.
 The shed company was wonderful about adding custom elements and built the cabin to fit the door.

 Tiny House Storage Solutions

 Another key point that was kept in mind when decorating this space was finding storage solutions with every large piece of decor that was added.
-The kitchen table is an antique bakers table that has a ton of storage in the base.
+The kitchen table is an antique baker’s table that has a ton of storage in the base.
 It holds all the board games for our family to play!
-The large cabinet in the bedroom adds tons of storage to the room and there are bins under the beds for additional clothing storage.
-Take a look at my 9 storage saving solutions for additional storage ideas.
+The large cabinet in the bedroom adds tons of storage to the room, and there are bins under the beds for additional clothing storage.
+Take a look at these 10 small space storage-saving solutions for additional storage ideas.

-There wasn’t enough room for stairs to the loft so I found the most amazing antique Hungarian ladder instead!
+There wasn’t enough room for stairs to the loft, so I found the most amazing antique Hungarian ladder instead!
 As much as stairs are a safer and easier option, we just didn’t have the space.
-So I went to my favourite shop, Uniquities, and Julia the owner had a Hungarian vintage ladder that fit perfectly!!
-It adds so much personality to this space and was very cost effective.
-A lot of the decor items that were used in the cabin I had been collecting over the years, so that really did help keep the cost down.
+So I went to my favorite shop, Uniquities, and Julia, the owner, had a Hungarian vintage ladder that fit perfectly!!
+It adds so much personality to this space and was very cost-effective.
+Many of the decor items that were used in the cabin I had been collecting over the years so that really did help keep the cost down.

 decorating the tiny house